-Despite your best intentions and hard work, you won’t see dramatic affiliate commissions if you’re promoting the wrong product which is why you want to refine your focus and find affiliate products that sell.
+Despite your best intentions and hard work, you won’t see dramatic commissions if you’re promoting the wrong product which is why you want to refine your focus and find affiliate products that sell.

 Product selection is one of the most highly overlooked elements of starting up as an affiliate marketer.